prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 ## Limitations

+1) Dependency on Predicate Pushdown for Join Pushdown:

-1) Join pushdown is based on pushing down the join criteria as a filter object to the underlying datasource using existing predicate pushdown capability.
-So, Join pushdown inherit all features and drawbacks of existing filter pushdown.For Eg:
+- Join pushdown relies on pushing down join criteria as a filter object to the underlying datasource, using the existing filter pushdown capabilities.
+Therefore, join pushdown inherits all the features and limitations of the current filter pushdown functionality.

-It cannot pushdown the join with criteria OR if presto not inferring to create a join criteria.
-Join pushdown uses filter pushdown capabilities to pushdown the join and the filters condition which is not pushing down now by the presto (eg: like '%FR%', OR, etc) is not handling in Join condition (join criteria) and that join will not pushdown to underlying datasource.

-2) Jdbc Join Pushdown should happen only for the join queries which is able to be understood by the database.
-Sometime if we use filter, projection, condition or special keyword along with join query presto will create a function or a special operator node on top of that table and it is not able to process by the datasource.
-This kind of table or join cannot pushdown.

-3) The implementation that did for handling self join is not an  ideal one, and it is directly connected with tableHandleCache.
-By default, the tableHandleCache is turned off in presto and if we enable that self join pushdown will fail on November tech preview release.
+- Example:
+  Joins with OR conditions or cases where Presto doesn’t infer a join criterion cannot be pushed down.
+  Join pushdown cannot handle certain filters that Presto doesn’t currently push down, such as LIKE '%FR%' or OR conditions.
+These filters are also not handled in the join criteria, so such joins will not be pushed down to the datasource.

+2) Compatibility with Database-Supported Join Queries:

+- Jdbc join pushdown only works for join queries that the database can fully understand.
+- If a query uses filters, projections, conditions, or special keywords along with a join, Presto may add a function or special operator node to that table.
+This transformation may prevent the datasource from processing the join, making it ineligible for pushdown.